MadLittleMods/zig-ocr-neural-network/README.md

 Tested with Zig 0.11.0

-With the OCR example, on my machine, I can complete 1 epoch of training in ~1 minute which gets to 94% accuracy (60k training images, 10k test images):
+With the OCR example, on my machine, I can complete 1 epoch of training in ~1 minute which gets to 94% accuracy and creeps to 97% after a few more epochs (60k training images, 10k test images):
 ```sh
 $ zig build run-mnist_ocr
 ```